civilservicelgbt/civilservicelgbt.github.io/_events/2023-04-17-civil-service-lgbt-pride-bristol.md

 ---
 B﻿EIS and The Planning Inspectorate (PINS) are sponsoring the CS Network pride entry in Bristol.

-Katharine, David & PINS will meet our walking group in Castle park, Bristol (precise location tbc) on 08/07/2023 for the Pride Parade.
+Katharine, David & PINS will meet our walking group in Castle park, Bristol close to the bandstand.
+We will aim to meet close to the what.3.words location of “steer.cheer.being” on 08/07/2023 from 10am for the Pride Parade.

 Following the parade, you are free to enjoy Pride Day as you wish!
 You’ll likely meet people en route who you can enjoy the day with, or spend it with your friends and family.
 As well as the parade PINS will have a stall at Pride too, go say and hi to the PINS Rainbow Network volunteers.